Skip to main content

 Drawing on extensive global and national data, the report shows how poorer health among women translates into lost productivity, shorter working lives, and wider inequities — offering one of the clearest pictures yet of how this gap affects both women and Canada’s future.

 In Canada, the gap is stark.
 Women spend nearly one-quarter more of their lives in poor health than men (24%) — time that often falls during their most productive working years.
-Addressing this gap would not only improve women’s health and quality of life, but could also strengthen Canada’s workforce and unlock billions in growth.

 The gap is real — so is the opportunity